Ring vs Arlo Comparison

 Emergency Connections / Response Times

 Ring — Ring delivers Wi-Fi and cellular-based home security devices.
-These devices tap into your Wi-Fi and have a fail-safe cellular backup in case you go offline.
-And if you sign-up with the Ring Protect Plus plan, response times are fast, with emergency monitoring personnel typically on the line in 30 seconds or less.
+These devices tapped into our Wi-Fi and had a fail-safe cellular backup (for Ring Alarm only) in case we went offline.
+We had to put it to the test and found out that response times were fast.
+On average, Ring emergency monitoring personnel were on the line in less than the industry average of 30 seconds.

 Emergency Connections Category Winner: Tie